Biodiversity Net Gain Guidance

 7.1 Submitting a planning application

 Information on biodiversity impacts and opportunities is needed to inform all stages of development, including site selection, design, construction, implementation and operation.
-It is also needed to prepare the Biodiversity Gain Plan (BGP) that is required by the Environment Bill to demonstrate how BNG is to be achieved as part of any proposals.
+It is also needed to prepare the Biodiversity Gain Plan (BGP) that is required by the Environment Act to demonstrate how BNG is to be achieved as part of any proposals.

 Planning and budgeting for BNG at an early stage in the development process is essential, and appropriate ecological assessment is crucial to the effective and viable delivery of BNG.
 BNG can be achieved by avoiding areas containing high levels of biodiversity in the first instance, by using alternative sites or different development designs.